pwittchen/aur/README.md

 # auri
-utility for downloading and installing software packages from AUR
+an utility for downloading and installing software packages from AUR